gcharest/3-pillars/pillars.md

 Note:

-* Find out if it's a permissive or reciprocal licence
+* First three are permissive
-* Provide the main conditions under which you can use it
+* Last three are reciprocal

 ---